Rosa Smester Marrero: Teaching

-In Una Educacionista Notabile, Smester praised the work of Josefa Goméz, an "enlightened and self-sacrificing" teacher who directed the graduate school at Salcedo, whom Smester credited for increasing the city's level of education.
+In Una Educacionista Notable, Smester praised the work of Josefa Goméz, an "enlightened and self-sacrificing" teacher who directed the graduate school at Salcedo, whom Smester credited for increasing the city's level of education.
 She noted the increasing stature of the profession of teaching, and viewed a teacher's primary duty as instilling a moral education into their students:

 Later life and death

 Smester chaired a chapter of the charitable Society of Saint Vincent de Paul.
 At her urging, in 1923, the La Caridad society, which had founded the first hospital in Santiago in 1891, established the 'St Vincent de Paul Branch' under her leadership, for the foundation of a nursing home in Santiago.
 Smester thus became the first director of the city's St Vincent de Paul Hospice.
 During this time, she lived in a Victorian house in the Calle del Sol, in front of the Parque Duarte.

 From 1927 to 1937, Smester lived in Paris, accompanying her son at the beginning of his career as a doctor at the Sorbonne.
 She offered private classes while in Paris.
 Smester lectured at the University of Barcelona and spoke to the newly-founded Lyceum Club (Barcelona), a women's group that called on her help as a cultural figure and influence.

-Smester died on 15 February 1945.
+Smester died on February 15, 1945.

 Legacy

-During her life, the El Regional newspaper of Monte Cristi asked Smester to be honoured as the 'Illustrious Daughter' of the city "as a teacher, mother, and fighter".
-While she was in Paris, an editorial of the Santiago newspaper La Información, which cited Smester as a founding intellectual influence, said she had "one of the most outstanding intellectual capacities", and was "one of the best literary pens the Republic has".
+During her life, the El Regional newspaper of Monte Cristi asked Smester to be honored as the 'Illustrious Daughter' of the city "as a teacher, mother, and fighter".
+While she was in Paris, an editorial of the Santiago newspaper La Información, which cited Smester as a founding intellectual influence, said she had "one of the most outstanding intellectual capacities" and was "one of the best literary pens the Republic has".

 A street in Santo Domingo bears Smester's name.
 In Santiago, a housing development was named after her.
 In Monte Cristi, an educational establishment was named the Rosa Smester Basic School.

 Smester educated former Dominican President Joaquín Balaguer.
 Balaguer recalled Smester's great influence on his intellectual formation in his memoirs.
 Smester also taught Dominican artist Federico Izquierdo, a fellow member and later President of the Amantes de la Luz society, who was greatly pained by her death.

 A 1982 poem by Dominican poet Armando Oscar paid tribute to Smester: "[She] went towards the conquest of ethical values [...]
 On her heart, she carried a crucifix [...]
 She was a woman, a believer above all else \ And God crowned her with the pain of a son!"

 In its 2016 International Women's Day celebrations, the Constitutional Court of the Dominican Republic named Smester among sixty-three "outstanding Dominican women in the struggles for peace and democracy".